twitu/genome-assembly/README.md

  * On each iteration call the current entry is returned and `traversal` is moved ahead, entry by entry chain by chain.
  * On deletion is called, the current entry is marked.
 On the next iteration call the current entry is freed, however `traversal` is not modified.
 Instead the pointer it points to contains the location of the next entry after current.

 The diagram below shows deletion and iteration for one chain in the `hash_table`.
-When deletion is
+When deletion is called for the entry pointed to by pointer referenced by `iterator`.

 ![iteration deletion](./img/iteration_deletion.svg)